 MILLER: Baker was very helpful.
-Baker, when he was secretary of state, came to an American Committee dinner to honor George Kennan.
-Baker's daughter worked for me at the committee as my assistant.
-He was very knowledgeable and Baker's interest in Russian matters goes back to a time when he was a child.
-He told me this anecdote: in Houston his tennis coach was a Russian immigrant.
-He first became interested in Russia from the stories his tennis coach told him.
+Baker, when he was secretary of state, came to an American Committee dinner that we gave to honor George Kennan who was a key Board member.
+Baker's daughter worked for me, for a time, at the committee as my assistant.
+Baker was very knowledgeable.
+Baker's interest in Russian matters goes back to the time when he was a child.
+At the time he told me that, when he was growing up in Houston, his tennis coach was a Russian immigrant.
+He first became interested in Russia from the stories his tennis coach told him about Russia.
 Baker is a very bright man, and he was very helpful to us at the time.
-His handling of the fast changing situation was skillful.
+His handling of the fast changing situation was sensitive and skillful, and he deserves high marks for his leadership at that critical time.